 What is the ENHANCED INSPECTIONS INITIATIVE?

 Brady’s Enhanced Inspections Initiative focuses on identifying and reforming problematic gun dealers by providing state and local authorities with the tools necessary to optimize their gun dealer inspection processes.
-State and local gun industry oversight is necessary because the ATF inspects only about 7% of licensed gun businesses each year.
+State and local gun industry oversight is necessary because the ATF inspects only about 7% of federal firearms licensees each year (including only 12-13% of all dealers, pawnshops, and manufacturers).
 Even when the ATF does inspect a federal firearms licensee (FFL), it often fails to adequately enforce the law.

 Through Freedom of Information Act (FOIA) requests and litigation, Brady has obtained and analyzed over 15,000 pages of ATF inspection data.
 Using this and other data, Brady has created a method for identifying key characteristics of dealers more likely to violate the law.
 Our method is 4.5 times more likely to identify a problem dealer than random selection.
 We expect its accuracy to increase as we gain access to more data.

 Brady is working to integrate its proprietary data-analytics tool into state and local inspection processes.
 This tool allows state and local authorities to focus their limited resources on dealers who are likely to be violating the law.
 In doing so, states and localities will be able to fill the oversight void that currently exists due to ATF constraints, and conduct their own, more efficient oversight of dealers.

 Together with our partners, the Enhanced Inspections Initiative combines analytics with Brady’s expertise and national resources to better understand urban firearm gun homicide and violence, identify problem dealers, and stem the flow of guns into impacted communities.